 The Readout Unit module consists of a motherboard, mezzanine interface boards and a cooling plate.
 ALICE CERN Team will procure fully assembled motherboards, without mezzanine interface board and without cooling plate, and will make them available to BNL untested.

 UT-Austin Physics will be the responsible organization for shipping and implementing the QA requirements for all Readout Unit production activities through completion of testing and subsequent shipment to BNL.
-After receiving RUs at Univ. of Texas at Austin, sPHENIX personnel will perform the same ALICE ITS upgrade RU QA procedures to check the integrity of all 60 RUs, and log all relevant parameters into sPHENIX database.
+After receiving RUs at Univ. of Texas at Austin, UTA personnel will perform the same ALICE ITS upgrade RU QA procedures to check the integrity of all 60 RUs, and log all relevant parameters into a database.
 Additional Readout Unit production QA procedures will be developed, as necessary, if early production experience indicates they are warranted.
 Similarly, the QA procedures listed herein may be modified or improved, as experience dictates.
 All such additions and modifications will be captured in a formal revision to the DQAP.

 3 Budget and Budget Explanation

-List and Cost of CERN Deliverables for the sPHENIX MVTX Project plus Additional Expenses
+List and Cost of CERN Deliverables for future silicon vertex development at BNL, plus Additional Expenses

 1) 84 Pixel Staves = 11850 CHF/units, 84 units = 995400 CHF

-2) 84 Pixel Stave flexible power cables, with a length extension from 15 cm (ALICE) to 40 cm (sPHENIX), has an extra total cost = 14000 CHF
+2) 84 Pixel Stave flexible power cables, with a length extension from 15 cm (ALICE) to 40 cm (BNL), has an extra total cost = 14000 CHF

 3) 84 stave carrier/storage plates = 238 CHF / unit * 84 units = 20000 CHF.
 This carrier plate will be a modified version of the one used for ALICE.
 The modification is needed in order to accommodate the length extension of the flexible power cable.
 The cost quoted above includes the design change, the development and qualification of a prototype and the production of 84 units.